MarianoOG/Task-Analytics/README.md

-# Todoist Analytics
+# Task Analytics

-The main goal for this tool is to help you visualize, analyze and get insights about your tasks data.
+The main goal for this tool is to help you visualize, analyze and get insights about your task data.

+You can access the demo in [task-analytics.marianoog.com](https://task-analytics.marianoog.com/).

 I always wanted to have something like this in todoist or with an integration, I was thinking on doing something my own, but I didn't want to deal with some parts of the app like session states and data retrieval.